zoltanctoth/ceu-cloud-class/apachespark.md

 *Note: A DataFrame is an abstraction on top of RDDs.
 An RDD is broken down into partitions and a DataFrame is an abstraction on top of RDDs hence DataFrame is also partitioned.
 DataFrames ultimately compile down to RDDs.*

 DataFrames (and Datasets) are **distributed table-like collection with well-defined rows and columns**.
 Each column must have the same number of rows as all the other columns although you can use null to specify the absence of a value and each column has type information that must be consistent for every row in the collection.
 To Spark, DataFrames (and Datasets) represent **immutable, lazily evaluated plans(transformations)** that specify what operations to apply to data residing at a location to generate some output.
 When we perform an action on a DataFrame, we instruct Spark to perform the actual transformations and return the results.
 These represent plans of how to manipulate rows and columns to compute the user's desired result.

+- To allow every executor to perform work in parallel, Spark breaks up the data into chunks called partitions.
+- A partition is a collection of rows that sit on one physical machine in your cluster
+- A DataFrame’s partitions represent how the data is physically distributed across the cluster of machines during execution
+- If you have one partition, Spark will have a parallelism of only one, even if you have thousands of executors
+- If you have many partitions but only one executor, Spark will still have a parallelism of only one because there is only one computation resource.

+**Transformations:**
+- Transformations are the core of how you express your business logic using Spark.
+There are two types of transformations:
+  - those that specify narrow dependencies, which are those for which each input partition will contribute to only one output partition
+  - and those that specify wide dependencies (shuffles), where we have input partitions contributing to many output partitions
+- Narrow transformations can be performed in-memory, whereas for shuffles, Spark writes the results to disk
+- Spark will not act on transformations until we call an action, that's why we say that they are lazily evaluated
+- Lazy evaluation means that Spark will wait until the very last moment to execute the graph of computation instructions

+**Actions:**
+- Transformations allow us to build up a logical transformation plan.
+- To trigger the computation, we run an action.
+An action instructs Spark to compute a result from a series of transformations

+  - There are three kinds of actions:

+     - Actions to view data in the console
+     - Actions to collect data to native objects in the respective language
+     - Actions to write to output data sources

 #### Data Pipelines
 Spark’s power lies in its ability to combine very different techniques and processes together into a single, coherent, whole.
 Spark crosses boundaries between batch, streaming and interactive workflows in ways that make the user more productive.